cherylws/johndmulhausen.github.io/distribute/latest/concepts/publish-mobile-app-signing.md

 ## Unity Settings for Android Application Signing (Go and Gear VR)

 Unity automatically signs Android applications with a temporary debug certificate by default.
-Before building your final release build, create a new Android keystore and assign it with the Use Existing Keystore option, found in Edit > Project Settings > Player > Publishing Settings.
+Before building your final release build, create a new Android keystore and assign it with the Use Existing Keystore option, found in Edit &gt; Project Settings &gt; Player &gt; Publishing Settings.
 For more information, see [Android Player Settings: Publishing Settings](http://docs.unity3d.com/Manual/class-PlayerSettingsAndroid.html) in the Unity documentation.